 If you’ve ever dipped your toe into the waters of production, odds are you’ve heard of RED cameras.
 You’ve also probably heard that they’re crazy expensive, sneaky heavy, and exceptionally data hungry.

 The truth is, RED cameras have come along way over the years.
 Back in 2009, when I was a high school senior, I was given the opportunity to shoot on the RED ONE–RED’s first foray into the world of high end cinema.
 We were shooting some ski footage for Red Bull, and I got my hands on the camera with a lot of giddiness.
 I was able to knock off a couple of shots at 60fps before the camera froze, glitched, and had to be power cycled.
 This happened again, and again, and again…

 The next time I had the chance to shoot on a RED was in 2014.
-A company I was regularly freelancing with owned a RED Epic Dragon (the camera, not the mythical creature), and it was a much better experience.
-Although form factor was funky and the camera needed a ton of light to get a clean image, it was a huge step in the right direction, and we shot a lot of great footage on it.
+A company I was regularly freelancing with owned a RED Dragon, and it was a much better experience.
+Although form factor was funky, it was a huge step in the right direction, and we shot a lot of great footage on it.